team467/team467.github.io/content/programs/fll/fll-fall-program/index.md

 ### Role of Shrewsbury Robotics
 Shrewsbury Robotics has many years experience running _FIRST_ LEGO League programs which we are happy to share:
-* Providing training and advice to coaches
+* Providing training and advice to coaches.
 * Access to our [**slack**](https://slack.com) FLL channel so you can ask questions and get answers in a timely fashion.
 * Host regular sessions for teams to get advice or help.
 * Run mock **competitions** and **judging** sessions for our teams.